SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Introduction

-In this work, we present SplineFlow, a flow matching algorithm that constructs the conditional path using B-splines (Algorithm \ref{alg:splineflow}), a class of spline functions that are created using the Cox-de Boor recursion formula \cite{15_boor_splinesbook}.
-Specifically, we elaborate on the limitations of using linear conditional paths for modeling complex dynamics and highlight the advantages of B-spline interpolants, including lower approximation errors, higher flexibility, and improved stability (Section \ref{sec:linear vs. B-spline}).
-We illustrate how SplineFlow integrates B-spline conditional paths into the flow-matching framework, ensuring that the regressed velocity field satisfies the marginal distributions and enabling a more accurate characterization of the underlying dynamics (Section \ref{sec:splineflow algorithm}).
-Additionally, we extend our spline-based method to model stochastic dynamics with additive noise by regressing on both the drift and the score using simulation-free Schrödinger Bridges~\citep{20_tong_SF2M}.
-Comprehensive experiments on simulations of both deterministic and stochastic dynamics with varying dimensionality, complexity, and sampling irregularity, as well as on real-world unpaired cellular trajectories, demonstrate that SplineFlow consistently outperforms existing flow matching baselines, especially when the observations are irregularly sampled (Section \ref{sec:experiments}).
+We present SplineFlow, a flow matching algorithm that constructs conditional probability paths using B-splines (Algorithm \ref{alg:splineflow}), a class of spline functions created using the Cox-de Boor recursion formula~\citep{15_boor_splinesbook}.
+Specifically, we explain the limitations of linear conditional paths for modeling dynamical systems and highlight the advantages of B-spline interpolants, including lower approximation errors, greater flexibility, and improved stability (Section \ref{sec:linear vs. B-spline}).
+Theoretically, we show how SplineFlow integrates B-spline conditional paths into the flow matching framework, ensuring the regressed velocity field satisfies the marginal distributions and a more accurate characterization of the underlying dynamics (Section \ref{sec:splineflow algorithm}).
+We also extend our spline-based method to model stochastic dynamics with additive noise by regressing on both the drift and the score using simulation-free Schrödinger Bridges (SF2M)~\citep{20_tong_SF2M}.
+Comprehensive experiments across simulations of deterministic and stochastic dynamics with varying complexities, as well as real-world unpaired cellular trajectories, demonstrate the advantages of SplineFlow over baselines, especially pronounced for nonlinear and oscillatory systems or when sampling is irregular (Section \ref{sec:experiments}).

-In summary, our contributions are as follows: \begin{itemize} \item Theoretically, we prove the function approximation error bounds of B-spline interpolants with comparisons to linear ones, showing that linear interpolants are a special case.
-We also demonstrate the validity of B-spline probability paths relative to existing flow matching frameworks, as well as the form of the associated conditional velocity field used during training. \item We introduce SplineFlow, a flow matching algorithm that uses B-splines to construct conditional probability paths for modeling deterministic dynamical systems, and a natural extension to the SF2M (score and flow matching) framework for stochastic systems. \item We provide extensive empirical evidence validating the advantages of SplineFlow across ODE dynamical systems and their stochastic counterparts of varying complexity, as well as cellular trajectory inference tasks under both interpolation and extrapolation settings. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item Using B-splines to construct conditional paths, we develop SplineFlow, an efficient and effective flow matching framework for modeling deterministic dynamical systems.
+We also present a natural SF2M extension of SplineFlow for handling stochastic dynamics.

+\item By leveraging functional and first-derivative approximation error rates of B-splines, we analyze the theoretical advantages of SplineFlow in terms of asymptotic dynamics approximation error and sample generation quality compared to linear interpolants.